-In pursuance of the aforesaid decision, revocation notices were issued to all the licensees, and as expected, the licensees moved the Delhi High Court and the matter is sub-judice.
+In pursuance of the aforesaid decision, revocation notices were issued to all the licensees, and as expected, the licensees moved to the Delhi High Court.
+The status quo continues as the matter is still pending for adjudication before Honorable Delhi High Court.